DavidMonk00/CP_projectA/README.txt

 This project uses compiled C code for the algorithms which is then linked to a Python wrapper through ctypes.
 I haven't been able to find a way for the c files to correctly compile on windows and thus the Python code will not run.
+The error is:
+"WindowsError: [Error 193] %1 is not a valid Win32 application" when trying to load a shared library.

 -Operation-
 Linux: